Tearever/ScrapingTheeWeb/README.md

 - `run` imports and uses the `save_to_file` and `create_directory` functions from `FileOperations`.
 - **Relationship:** Association

  ### DataProcessing and FileOperations:

 - There is no direct interaction between `DataProcessing` and `FileOperations`.
-They operate independently, and their functionalities do not directly depend on each other.
+However, `DataProcessing` is indirectly dependent on `FileOperations` when saving processed articles to files.
+- **Relationship:** Dependency

 ### In Summary:

 - `run` has an association relationship with both `DataProcessing` and `FileOperations`.
-- There is no direct relationship between `DataProcessing` and `FileOperations`.
+- There is no direct relationship between `DataProcessing` and `FileOperations`, but they have an indirect dependency.

 ## Usage